nikola-spasojevic/Job_Title_Recommender/README.md

 The training data is first tokenized and padded in order to account for beggining and ending context.
 The data is then fitted into the MLE model which is used to calculate the likelihood of each token in each sentence given its previous context.

-The purpose of training a language model is to have a score of how probable words are in certain contexts.
+The purpose of training a language model is to have a score of how probable words are in certain contexts:

-If there is not context (i.e. a unigram model), the model returns the item's relative frequency as its score.
+- If there is not context (i.e. a unigram model), the model returns the item's relative frequency as its score.

-But of there is a single word of context, we get a bigram model score.
+- But of there is a single word of context, we get a bigram model score.

-Similarly with two words of context, we get a trigram model score.
+- Similarly with two words of context, we get a trigram model score.

 These likelihood scores are calculated and saved in memory in order to provide the Keyword suggestion functionality.

-# Laplace Smoothing

 Since the MLE may overfit the data: it will assign 0 probabilities to words it hasn't seen.
 We need smoothing: http://mlwiki.org/index.php/Smoothing_for_Language_Models

+	Usage of MLE: Predict the probability of an equivalence class using its relative frequency in the training data:

+	– C(x) = count of x in training, N = number of training instances

+	● Problems with MLE:

+	– Underestimates the probability for unseen data: C (x)=0

+	● Maybe we just didn't have enough training data

+	– Overestimates the probability for rare data: C (x)=1

+	● Estimates based on one training sample are unreliable

-In our model, we choose Laplace/Additive Smoothing
+	– Solution: smoothing (In our model, we choose Laplace/Additive Smoothing)

 # 4. Model Evaluation